Horst Köhler: Post-presidency

-Personal life
+Personal life and death

-Köhler is married to Eva Köhler, a teacher.
-They have two children, a daughter Ulrike (born in 1972) and a son Jochen (born in 1977), as well as four grandchildren.
-Köhler is a member of the Evangelical Church in Germany.
-A passionate swimmer, runner and cross-country skier, Köhler chooses to spend much of this time in nature.
-Together with his wife, Köhler currently lives in Berlin and Chiemgau.
+In 1969, Köhler married Eva Köhler (née Bohnet), a teacher.
+They had two children, a daughter Ulrike (born in 1972) and a son Jochen (born in 1977).
+Köhler was a member of the Protestant Church in Germany.
+A passionate swimmer, runner and cross-country skier, Köhler chose to spend much of his time in natural surroundings.
+Köhler lived with his wife in Berlin and Chiemgau.

+Köhler died in Berlin on 1 February 2025 after a short illness, 21 days short of his 82nd birthday.